 The Clerk will accept checks, money orders, or cash with the following exceptions:

-Please make your check or money order payable to the Clerk of Court
+Please make your check or money order payable to the Clerk of Court and write

 your ticket number on the memo line.

 The ticket must be paid on or before the court date indicated on your ticket.
 If not paid on or before the court date given on your citation, the amount will increase to the unsecured bond amount listed on the citation.
 If you have questions, please contact the Clerk of District Court at (563) 326-8786.

 How do I enter a plea of not guilty to something I've been charged with?

 Appear in court on or before your court date at 8:30 a.m.
 Monday-Friday (excluding holidays) and enter your plea of Not Guilty.

 I was just told my license is suspended.
 Who do I talk to about that?

 Contact the Department Of Transportation at Iowa D.O.T (Drivers license Office)

 2162 W Kimberly Rd

 Phone: (563) 386-1050